The Pros and Cons of ICF Construction

 A Healthier Home & Environment

-insects to feed on.
-ICF can also guarantee a mould-free building, thanks to an advanced ventilation system which prevents cold bridging, thus eradicating condensation.
+ICF can also guarantee a mould-free building, thanks to the incorporation of a mechanical ventilation system which prevents cold bridging, thus eradicating condensation.
 The air in the building is constantly filtered and there is a constant 24/7 stream of fresh air.
 This helps to create a healthier environment in the building and protects the air within the home from pollutants and other external factors.

 Easy to build